rajansagarwal/fleet/README.md

 This function simply calls the playRound() function for the specified number of rounds, and prints the strategies after each round.
 This allows us to see how the strategies evolve over time.

-### `setup()` and `loop()` functions
-Here are the setup() and loop() functions that call the runGame() function.

 ```
 void setup() {
-  // Initialize the serial port
   Serial.begin(9600);

-  // Initialize the strategies for each organ
   String strategies = "CCC";

-  // Run the organ game
   runGame(strategies);
 }

-void loop() {
-  // Empty loop
-}
 ```

-The setup() function initializes the serial port and sets the initial strategies for each organ to cooperate.
-It then calls the runGame() function to run the game.
-The loop() function is empty, since all the action happens in the setup() function.

 This implementation of the organ game in Arduino uses evolutionary game theory to simulate the interactions between three organs: the heart, lungs, and kidney.
 It shows how the strategies of each organ evolve over time based on their payoffs, and how cooperation and competition can affect the overall functioning of the organism.